Hall-e3/legal-practice-dashboard/README.md

 - Loading states
 - Error handling
-- CRUD operations especially login and cases only and fetching for others
+- CRUD operations, especially login and cases only, and fetching for others

 ### Component Structure